balajibalasubramaniam/mutationdocker/README.md

 2) Mutant generation - using "./mutator" command, the order of execution is first ./runconfiguration (if `config.txt` file is changed), followed by make, and then the tool execution.
 3) Mutant compilation - using "compilerun.bash" script - change the path in `compilerun.bash` depending on your project.
 4) Mutant execution - using "runsave.bash" script - change the path in `runsave.bash` depending on your project.
-5) Result analysis - using MATLAB scripts, see "folder structure" section of this document.
+5) Result analysis - using MATLAB&copy; scripts, see "folder structure" section of this document.

 In general, each mutation tool has different inputs, some mutation tools require a C function as input.
 The Cyber-Physical mutation tool requires a C family programming file as input.
 As a result, in order to understand about the input file, this tool has to recognize all the dependencies of the C project where the input C family programming file resides.
 This dependency linking is carried out using the process called "configuration".
-Under "configure" section of this document, I have explained these steps as optional.
-The depedencies are provided in `config.txt` file (it will vary based on the project), after you change this file based on your project you have to execute `./runconfiguration <config file name>`.
+Under the "configure" section of this document, I have explained these steps as optional.
+The dependencies are provided in `config.txt` file (it will vary based on the project), after you change this file based on your project you have to execute `./runconfiguration <config file name>`.
 I have mentioned this instruction under "To build and run" section of this document.

 Automation scripts are needed to automate the compilation and execution of the mutated target_file, here you have to specify the path based on your project.
 Please find instructions under the "configure" section of this document.

 # Folder structure and sample files

 Folder information (/mutationdocker/code):<br />
 The mutation tool runs for all C programming language family.
 The tool was tested with three different MATLAB Simulink control system projects, and one system with no corresponding model.
-One system with no corresponding model is ardupilot, the control files are present 'https://github.com/balajibalasubramaniam/ardupilot' folder.
+One system with no corresponding model is [Ardupilot](http://ardupilot.org/about), the control files are present 'https://github.com/balajibalasubramaniam/ardupilot' folder.

-Three different MATLAB Simulink control system project files are present in the folloing folders (you have to make sure all the depedencies are properly configured in the `config.txt` file and available in your system):<br />
+Three different MATLAB&copy; Simulink control system project files are present in the folloing folders (you have to make sure all the depedencies are properly configured in the `config.txt` file and available in your system):<br />
 b747cl_grt_rtw<br />
 ccpi16a_grt_rtw<br />
 rct_helico_grt_rtw